Post-Baccalaureate Teacher Certification

 Selection of a Content Area is required for admission.
 Prior to admission, it is strongly recommended that applicants have at least 100 hours of contact with children in a public school setting.
 This track requires an initial review of all post-secondary course work.
 The Office of Educator Preparation and Graduate Studies coordinates the examination of official transcripts, relevant standardized test results and other application materials to develop an individualized educational plan that will address the KSC Educator Preparation Themes while meeting New Hampshire state standards for Teacher Certification.
 The educational plan will typically address certification competencies not met by the student's baccalaureate degree.
 Required courses will guide students toward the acquisition of the knowledge, skills and dispositions necessary to demonstrate competence in their selected area of certification and as a professional educator.

 Extra academic preparation may be required for applicants whose baccalaureate degree is not closely related to the area of certification they are seeking.
 Prior to engagement in the Student Teaching experience, it is strongly recommended that a student have at least 500 hours of contact with children of various ages in different public school environments.

-Candidates for admission to the Post-Baccalaureate Teacher Certification Program must submit an Application for Graduate Study in Education, including required materials, to the KSC Admissions Office.
+Candidates for admission to the Post-Baccalaureate Teacher Certification Program must submit an Application for Graduate Study in Education, including required materials, to the Graduate Studies Office.

 For additional information, refer to the Graduate Application.